reywilliams/tf-plan-diff-source/readme.md

 ## 🌟 License

-This project is licensed under the MIT [License](./LICENSE) - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 [License](./LICENSE) - see the LICENSE file for details.